 Hydrozine is a viable and easy to scale technology, according to Professor Earl Goetheer, Principal Scientist at Technical University of Delft.
 (Ref 2.)

 “DENS’s formic acid-to-power system can either serve as a standalone carbon-neutral electricity generator that is used as a power source in large electric vehicles, or it can produce high pressure hydrogen on demand from an easy storable Hydrozine solution.
 This offers tremendous scope for successful cooperation,” Prof. Goetheer said.

-DENS, or Dutch Energy Solutions, specialises in Hydrozine solutions that make hydrogen and electricity available to industries operating independently from the electricity grid.
+DENS, or Dutch Energy Solutions, specializes in Hydrozine solutions that make hydrogen and electricity available to industries operating independently from the electricity grid.
 DENS’s solutions help reduce emissions from agriculture, mining, construction and other industries using heavy duty vehicles and machines that would otherwise be fuelled by diesel.
-DENS is committed to facilitate the transition from fossil fuels to clean energy.
+DENS is committed to facilitating the transition from fossil fuels to clean energy.